Kirby Stone Four

 The Kirby Stone Four were an American vocal ensemble popular in the 1950s and early 1960s.

-Kirby Stone founded the group in the years after World War II and began playing clubs in the New York area.
+Founded by Kirby Stone in the years after World War II, the group began performing in the New York-area clubs.
 They won slots on local television, including The Ed Sullivan Show, and soon after signed to Columbia Records.
 Several LPs followed, including Baubles, Bangles and Beads; their version of the song "Baubles, Bangles and Beads" became a hit in the U.S. in 1958, reaching No. 25 on the Billboard Hot 100.
 The song was also nominated for a Grammy Award.
 On the strength of the single, the album reached No. 13 on the Billboard 200.

-Among the backing musicians that played on Kirby Stone Four albums were Jimmy Carroll's orchestra, the Kai Winding Quartet, Alvino Rey, Shelly Manne, and Al Klink.
-Their style, which melded swing jazz, vocalese, and early rock and roll, was referred to as "The Go Sound".
+Among the backing musicians featured on Kirby Stone Four albums were Jimmy Carroll's orchestra, the Kai Winding Quartet, Alvino Rey, Shelly Manne, and Al Klink.
+Their style — which melded swing jazz, vocalese, and early rock and roll — was referred to as "The Go Sound".
 They made many appearances on U.S. television shows such as The Judy Garland Show and The Dean Martin Show into the mid-1960s.
 By that time their sound was taken over by the Ray Conniff Orchestra and Singers.
-In 1966, they recorded a rock & roll album with the Tokens as the United States Double Quartet.
+In 1966, they recorded a rock & roll album with The Tokens as the United States Double Quartet.
 During this time Stone directed several TV variety shows.

 Some of their output has been re-released on CD by Collectables Records.